kiko-g/feup-esof/README.md

 For now they are only defined.
 The goal is for them to be automated in our application.

 ---
-## Configuration and change management
+## Configuration and change management :arrows_counterclockwise:

 Configuration and change management are key activities to control change to, and maintain the integrity of, a project’s artifacts (code, models, documents).